loganjameshart/pycat/README.md

     python3 pycat.py [flag] [arguments]

-to run this file as a standalone script without needing to be in the .py file's directory, you can do the following commands:
+to run this file as a standalone script in a chosen directory, you can do either of the following commands while in the same directory as pycat.py:

     sudo chmod +x pycat.py
     sudo cp pycat.py ~/bin/pycat(or another name)

+OR

+    sudo pip install .

 after this, you can run it in the directory of your choosing by typing